townba/bocfel/Quetzal.md

 # Quetzal Extensions

-Bocfel extends Quetzal for two purposes.
+Bocfel extends Quetzal for several purposes, explained below.

+# History

-The first is to add history to a save file to provide context on
-restore: the state of the screen (lower window only) at the time of save is shown on restore.
+Bocfel adds history to a save file to provide context on restore: the state of the screen (lower window only) at the time of save is shown on restore.
 This uses a new IFF chunk type (called `Bfhs`) and is completely compatible with other interpreters as they will ignore unknown chunks.

-The second is to allow meta saves, or interpreter-provided saves.
-Bocfel provides ephemeral saves (using `/ps`) as well as disk-backed saves (`/save`) for games which do not support saving.
-However, these save files are no longer Quetzal files, because they operate slightly differently due to the game not handling the save code.
-Instead of the IFF type `IFZS` as in Quetzal, these files are `BFZS`.

-Meta save files are also used by the autosave feature, which saves the game if the interpreter is shut down (without @quit having been called), to be restored upon the next start.
-Saves created through the autosave mechanism are identical to meta saves with one addition: the `Rand` chunk.

-# History

 A `Bfhs` chunk represents part of the state of the screen at the time the story was saved.
-Up to 2000 history events are stored for playback after a restore, with a history event being, roughly, a style or a character.
+Up to 2000 history entries are stored for playback after a restore, with a history entry being, roughly, a style or a character.
 The general format of the chunk is:

 * Version (32-bit) - This section describes version 0
+* Number of history entries (32-bit)
+* History entries (described below)

+## History entry

+A history entry consists of two values:

-* History entry type (8-bit)
+* Type (8-bit)
-* History entry data (size depends on type)
+* Data (size depends on type)

-## History entry types
+### History entry types

-### Style
+#### Style

 This is type 0.
 A style entry switches the text style to the specified value.
 This 8-bit value is exactly equivalent to the Z-machine's styles,